hphelion/documentation/CarrierGrade/Admin_Guide/DCN/carrier-grade-install-bm-dcn-cloud.md

 	You can run this command from anywhere.

-When this command completes, the HP Helion OpenStack Carrier Grade (Alpha) installation is complete.
+When this command completes, the HP Helion OpenStack Carrier Grade (Beta) installation is complete.

 Basic cloud operations can be performed by logging into the Horizon interface using `CAN` IP address specified in `/etc/hosts` file on any cloud node.